dragonworx/jsel/README.md

 To provide your own custom mappings, just pass an object to `dom.map(..)` with key value pairs of find and replace regular expressions.
 The key matches against your expression, the value matches against the node (`nodeName` or `attribute`).

-For example, we can tell the dom that when we write "e" in our expressions, match it to "someLongElementName" nodes
+For example, we can tell the dom that when we write "e" in our expressions, match it to "someLongElementName" nodes.

     dom.map({
         'e': 'someLongElementName'